bsiever/microbit-pxt-timeanddate/README.md

 - Hour will be 0-23 (in 24-hour format)
 - Minute will be 0-59
 - Second will be 0-59.
-- Weekday indicates the day of the week (0-6), where 0 is Monday, 1 is Tuesday, etc.
 - Day will be 1-31
 - Month will be 1-12
 - Year is the year 0-65535
-- The day of the year will be 1-366.
-Jan.
-1 would be 1, Jan.
-2 would be 2, ...
-Dec.
-31 will be 365 or 366 in a leap year.

 ### ~tip